kamilgomolka/wwdc24-enhance-your-animations/README.md

 Open `WWDC24-EnahanceYourAnimations.xcodeproj`, select the `WWDC24-EnahanceYourAnimations` scheme, and run on a simulator or device.
 Animations in the session video are shown at half speed; enable Slow Animations (Simulator > Debug > Slow Animations, or Cmd-T) to inspect them more closely.

+## Built with an Agentic Workflow

+This repository doubles as an experiment in AI-assisted development.
+The specification, architectural decisions, code review, and verification are mine; [Cursor Agent](https://cursor.com/) executes against them in a **Plan > Review > Implement > Review** loop.
+Nothing lands without passing the review.

 ## License